Towards efficient representation identification in supervised learning: Introduction

 \section{Introduction}

 Representation learning \citep{bengio2013representation} aims to extract low dimensional representations from high dimensional complex datasets.
 The hope is that if these representations succinctly capture factors of variation that describe the high dimensional data (e.g., extract features characterizing the shape of an object in an image), then these representations can be leveraged to achieve good performance on new downstream tasks with minimal supervision.
 Large scale pre-trained language models demonstrate the major success of representation learning based approaches~\citep{brown2020language, wei2021finetuned, radford2021learning}.
 However, we should look at these results with a dose of caution, as neural networks have also been shown to fail often at out-of-distribution generalization \citep{beery2018recognition,geirhos2020shortcut, peyrard2021invariant}.
 To address out-of-distribution generalization failures, recent works \citep{scholkopf2019causality,scholkopf2021toward, wang2021desiderata} have argued in favour of incorporating causal principles into standard training paradigms---supervised \citep{arjovsky2019invariant} and unsupervised \citep{von2021self}.
 The issue is that the current deep learning paradigm does not imbibe and exploit key principles of causality \citep{pearl2009causality, scholkopf2019causality}---invariance principle, independent causal mechanisms principle, and causal factorization.
 This is because the traditional causal inference requires access to structured random variables whose distributions can be decomposed using causal factorization, which is impossible with complex datasets such as images or text.
-Therefore, to leverage the power of deep learning and causal principles, we first need to disentangle raw datasets to obtain the causal representations that generated the data, and then exploit tools from causal structure learning to pin down the relationships between the representations. \citep{ke2019learning, brouillard2020differentiable}.
+Therefore, to leverage the power of deep learning and causal principles, we first need to disentangle raw datasets to obtain the causal representations that generated the data, and then exploit tools from causal structure learning to pin down the relationships between the representations. \citep{ke2019learning, brouillard2020differentiable}. \\[5px] It has been shown that the general process of disentanglement is impossible in the absence of side knowledge of the structure of the data generation process~\citep{hyvarinen1999nonlinear, locatello2019challenging}.
+However, under additional structural assumptions on the data generation process, it is possible to invert the data generation process and recover the underlying factors of variation~\citep{hyvarinen2016unsupervised}.
+Recently, there have been works~\citep{hyvarinen2019nonlinear, khemakhem2020variational} which present a general framework that relies on auxiliary information (e.g., labels, timestamps) to disentangle the latents.
+While existing works \citep{hyvarinen2019nonlinear, khemakhem2020variational} have made remarkable progress in the field of disentanglement, these works make certain key assumptions highlighted below that we significantly depart from.